 The key difference between Brownian motion and diffusion is that in Brownian motion, a particle does not have a specific direction to travel whereas, in diffusion, the particles will travel from a high concentration to a low concentration.

-Brownian motion and diffusion are two concepts associated with the movement of particles.
-Existence of these two concepts proves that the matter is composed of smaller particles, which can be separated from each other.
+Brownian motion and diffusion are two concepts that associate with the movement of particles.
+The existence of these two concepts proves that the matter is consisting of smaller particles, which we can separate from each other.
 It also proves that there is enough free space between the atoms or molecules within a substance (solid, gas or a liquid) which allows other particles to travel through them.

 What is Brownian Motion?

 The botanist Robert Brown presented the concept of Brownian motion in 1827.
 He observed pollen grains in water under a microscope and saw that the pollen grains are moving here and there (random movement) in water.
 He named this movement as the Brownian motion.
 However, Einstein is the one who explained this movement.

 According to the explanation of Einstein, he describes some properties of atoms.
 Though they believed the existence of atoms at that time; there was no proves for it.
 Brownian motion is a proof for the existence of atoms.
 Every matter around us consists of atoms.
 Therefore, even the pollen grains and water contains atoms.
 Furthermore, Einstein described that the movement of the pollen grain is due to its collisions with the water molecules which we can’t see.
 When water molecules hit the pollen grains, it bounces off, and we can see it under the microscope.
 Since we can’t see the water molecules; we tend to think that the pollen grains are moving on their own, which is not so.

 Moreover, by studying the Brownian motion, we can predict some of the properties of the water molecules such as their speed of movement.
 Similarly, the particles in the air also show Brownian motion.
 For example, a dust particle in the air is moving around randomly due to the collisions with the gas molecules.